joshbegley/nyt-latest/README.md

 `A federal judge temporarily halted the administration from making indiscriminate arrests based on race and denying detainees access to lawyers, in a lawsuit that could have national repercussions.`\
 https://nytimes.com/2025/07/11/us/immigration-raids-judge-injunction.html

-**A New York County to Allow Officers to Wear Masks When Working With ICE**\
+**A New York County Will Let Officers Wear Masks When Working With ICE**\
-`Nassau County, which recently barred residents from wearing masks in many circumstances, will permit police officers to wear them during immigration enforcement and other actions.`\
+`Nassau County, which recently barred residents from wearing masks in many circumstances, will allow police officers to wear them during immigration enforcement and other actions.`\
 https://nytimes.com/2025/07/11/nyregion/nassau-county-police-officers-ice-masks.html